 4 Rate fluctuations could affect amount returned to account.

 Borrowing money to buy a home is exciting, but it’s not free.
 Being approved for a mortgage loan comes with some costs.
 You’ll have one-time costs as well as ongoing expenses that come with homeownership.
-Here’s what you need to know about borrowing money for your Manulife One mortgage.
+Here's what you need to know about borrowing money with a Manulife One mortgage.

 Your mortgage interest rate is the fee your lender charges you to borrow money.
 It’s a percentage of your mortgage loan amount.
 Here’s an example: if you borrow $100,000 and your lender charges an interest rate of 5%, you’ll pay $5,000 per year in interest.